One-Sided Test

 Why can't I just run two one-sided tests?

-It could be tempting to do this, but in reality it would result in less-powerful test.
+It could be tempting to do this, but in reality it would result in less powerful test.
 One-sided tests work by allocating the entirety of our Type I error (alpha/significance) to one direction.
-If we were to add additional one-sided test in the other direction, we would be re-introducing chance of making a Type I error in that direction.
-Doing so would mean we claiming tighter Confidence Intervals around metric results that actually result in higher rates of decision error than the specified confidence level (default: 95%).
+If we were to add an additional one-sided test in the other direction, we would be re-introducing chance of making a Type I error in that direction.
+Doing so would mean we claim tighter confidence intervals around metric results that would actually result in higher rates of decision error than the specified confidence level (default: 95%).

 This comes down to your use case, metric of interest, and business impact of any decision.
 Selecting one-sided vs. two-sided tests depends on how you plan to interpret any change in the metric and whether detecting changes in either direction are equally valuable.